carlosjimz87/NetworkBatteryMonitor/README.md

-# 🔋📶 Network & Battery Monitor – Android App
+# 🔋📶 Network & Battery Monitor App 🤖📱

 **Network & Battery Monitor** is an Android application that provides real-time tracking of **network connectivity** and **battery status**.
 With a modern, responsive UI built using **Jetpack Compose**, the app leverages **Kotlin Coroutines**, **StateFlow**, and **Koin** to deliver a clean, maintainable, and testable architecture.
 Users receive instant updates and notifications about network changes and low battery levels.